loda-lang/loda-programs/programs/oeis/list6.md

 * [A314668](http://oeis.org/A314668) ([program](314/A314668.asm)): Coordination sequence Gal.6.115.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314670](http://oeis.org/A314670) ([program](314/A314670.asm)): Coordination sequence Gal.5.50.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314672](http://oeis.org/A314672) ([program](314/A314672.asm)): Coordination sequence Gal.4.38.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314674](http://oeis.org/A314674) ([program](314/A314674.asm)): Coordination sequence Gal.4.58.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314677](http://oeis.org/A314677) ([program](314/A314677.asm)): Coordination sequence Gal.3.10.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314680](http://oeis.org/A314680) ([program](314/A314680.asm)): Coordination sequence Gal.6.149.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314683](http://oeis.org/A314683) ([program](314/A314683.asm)): Coordination sequence Gal.6.130.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.